ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 let boardGame = try decoder.decode(BoardGame.self, from: data)
 ```

-Things got a little more verbose now, but the idea is still simple, we define a "coding keys" enum for each objectand proceed by decoding the properties manually.
+Things got a little more verbose now, but the idea is still simple, we define a "coding keys" enum for each object and proceed by decoding the properties manually.
 It is not mandatory to nest the enums, but I find it nice to follow the structure of the payload.

 Notice how a new method was used in the previous example: